 - Groups—You can share your content with groups you belong to and their members.

 Leave all options unchecked to set the sharing level to the owner of the item.

 - Add the items you want to include to Attachments.
 This option allows you to include other content, such as detailed documentation, reports, and graphs.
 The following types of files cannot be included: .js, .vbs, .py, .pyc, .pyo, .bat, and .ocx.
 Also, only signed .dll and .exe files are allowed.

 - Under Finish Sharing, click Analyze to review for problems.

 Errors and warnings are listed on the Messages tab.
 Right-click a message to open its help topic or take corrective action in the software.
 Errors must be resolved before you can share your GIS resource.
 Resolving warnings is recommended but not required.

 - Once it's validated, click Package to create your package.

 The Package Schema Only option allows you to share a layer without its data.

 The steps for creating a schema-only layer package are the same as those outlined above for saving a layer data package, except you choose the Package Schema Only option to create a schema-only layer package.

-See Add an existing layer to learn how to unpack your layer package.
+See Add layers and layer packages to a map to learn how to unpack your layer package.